 Here are 11 ideas for you to establish healthy, even if long-distance, relationships with your missionary.

-Prior to each number mark a “+ ” or a “ — “ sign.
+In front of each number mark a “+ ” or a “ — “ sign.
 Mark a plus if your church is already doing it.
 Mark a “ — “ if your church is not yet doing it.
 (You will need to use these signs later on to calculate your effectiveness.)

 1. First the Holy Spirit wants you to pray with them, long and hard, before they go.